 Written by Robert E. Sheriff, MS, CIH, CSP, President and Henry P. Shotwell, Ph.D., CIH, Vice President

-There are a number of employees in our office who have itchy, watery eyes, nasal congestion, headaches, lethargy and trouble concentrating.
+There are a number of employees in our office who have itchy, watery eyes, nasal congestion, headaches, lethargy, and trouble concentrating.
 Most of the affected folks report they feel better at home and worse after they’ve been in the office for about an hour.
 We had the office tested for mold but nothing remarkable was found.
 What’s going on?
 Are you all asking, “if it isn’t mold, what is it?

 While exposure to molds can certainly produce some or all of the symptoms listed above, mold is not the only cause.
 The complaints could be triggered by an allergic response to pollen from trees, grasses, or indoor potted plants.
 They could be caused by bird dander that passed through the HVAC system’s filters.
 There could also be chemical causes.
 Aside from obvious external sources, such as a nearby smokestack industry, your employees could be responding to carbon monoxide levels resulting from a leak in your gas furnace’s exhaust duct.
 Or, the symptoms could result from a drop in oxygen levels and a simultaneous build-up of carbon dioxide due to insufficient fresh make-up air.
 Food allergies can produce the same symptoms as well!

 How can you identify the real cause?
 Well, you’ve already eliminated one of the most common sources of these symptoms: mold.
-We can eliminate the common cold or viruses, because your employees feel better outside the office and worse when they come back in again.
+We can eliminate the common cold or viruses because your employees feel better outside the office and worse when they come back in again.
 On-site, real-time measurements of oxygen, carbon monoxide and carbon dioxide levels will quickly reveal if these are the culprits.
 Other tests can be performed using direct reading instruments for mercury, volatile organic compounds (VOC’s), methane, hydrogen sulfide (sewer gas), metals.
 Where flooding has occurred which may involve sewage, bacteria sampling is recommended.
 Collecting samples of the office air and examining for animal dander, fibers, pollen’s and chemicals will pinpoint any of these agents as the source of the complaint.
 Surface samples may also be useful in identifying possible sources.